 He completed a PhD is molecular epidemiology of S.uberis mastitis in 2016 and is a resident of the European College of Small Ruminant Health Management (ECSRHM).

 He is working closely with colleagues within the department on a range of research projects connected to health, welfare and productivity in sheep.
-His principal interest is in production limiting disease in sheep flocks, their impact on efficiency, cost of production and methods of control.
+His principal interest is in antibiotic usage and resistance in dairy and sheep systems and the dynamics of AMR transmission with livestock systems and their wider environment.

-KTN BSAS 2015: Student vacation scholarship 'Identifying the basic host defense processes in ovine polyarthritis ('joint ill')' (Co-Investigator), £2,500.
+- KTN BSAS Student vacation scholarship 'Identifying the basic host defence processes in ovine polyarthritis ('joint ill')' (Co-Investigator), 2015: £2,500.

 Development of clinical competency of final year vet students in sheep and beef population medicine with an emphasis on understanding of the practical and commercial context of the veterinary… read more